wxcctechsummit/wxcclabguides/TechSummitRoW_2021/CRM.md

 ### Pre-requisites

-1. Administrator/ Supervisor with Salesforce access​.
+1. Administrator/ Supervisor with Salesforce access.
-2. Administrator/ Supervisor with WebexCC portal access​.
+2. Administrator/ Supervisor with WebexCC portal access.
-3. New user (Agent) is already created​.
+3. New user (Agent) is already created.
-4. Agent is able to login to agent desktop​.
+4. Agent is able to login to agent desktop.
-5. Agent should be part of a team​.
+5. Agent should be part of a team.
-6. Basic knowledge of JSON format​.
+6. Basic knowledge of JSON format.
 7. Salesforce Custom Desktop Layout.
-8. Use any online [JSON validator](https://jsonlint.com/) to validate the file​.
+8. Use any online [JSON validator](https://jsonlint.com/) to validate the file.
 9. Lab 2 (IVR and Contact Routing) completed.